Kubernetes

 Use Wodby-hosted clusters for real applications and long-running workloads, not only short-lived demos.

-Not every environment needs the cost profile of a fully managed production cluster.
+Not every environment needs Kubernetes scaling, node pools, or the cost profile of a fully managed production cluster.

-Keep development, QA, and staging close to the production model without paying for the same cluster footprint everywhere.
+Keep development, QA, and staging close to the production model without paying for managed Kubernetes where one server is enough.

 One workflow across prod and non-prod

-Use the same Wodby delivery model whether production runs on managed Kubernetes and lower environments run on K3S.
+Use the same Wodby delivery model when production runs on managed Kubernetes and budget environments run on single-server self-hosted Kubernetes.

-• Lower costs for development and staging without changing the platform model.
+- Lower costs for development and staging without changing the Wodby deployment model.

-If you want the hosting and provider comparison, review the K3S paths on the Kubernetes options page.
+If you want the hosting and provider comparison, review the self-hosted Kubernetes paths on the self-hosted Kubernetes with K3s page.

 Get the supporting infrastructure a cluster needs on day one